ChenCMD/MC-Datapack-Utility/README.md

 # Special Thanks

-Thanks to [Yavu](https://twitter.com/Yavu_Minecraft) for creating the MC Datapack Utility icon.
+Thanks to [Yavu](https://twitter.com/Yavu_Minecraft) for creating the MC Datapack Utility icon/banner.
 I'd like to take this opportunity to thank you.